 The Cheshire Ring

-For experienced cruiser, a circular canal route such as the Cheshire Ring that covers a number of canals can offers more freedom and adventure.
+For an experienced cruiser, a circular canal route such as the Cheshire Ring that covers a number of canals can offer more freedom and adventure.
 Other popular rings routes include the Avon Ring, Four Counties Ring and Stourport Ring.